 I already said this.
 I didn’t do anything special on the weekend.
 Friday night I took a shower in my apartment and then went out to see a movie.
 It was a movie I had already seen, Matrix Revolutions.
 I really like action movies.
 I went with my girlfriend Samantha.

 I wasn’t in town at the weekend, and I certainly wasn’t anywhere near the bank on Friday night.
 I was at a hotel in Paris with a special friend of mine.
 Shall I give you the hotel phone number?
 You needn’t bother asking me any more questions.
 You’ve got the wrong man.

 - Suspect 3

 When looking at varieties of English, it might be useful to discuss different varieties of the students’ own language.
-Here are some questions you could set for discussion which raise different issues about varieties and standard language.
+Here are some discussion questions you could set which raise different issues about varieties and standard language:

 - What is your native language?
 Where do people speak this language?
 What other countries use the same language that you do?

 - When the same language exists in more than one part of the world, there are often some differences between the two languages.
 These are called varieties of the language.
 Are there any varieties of your native language?